TheFixDev/Craft/README.md

 # Craft
-Enter /craft then a workbench will open
+Enter /craft then a workbench will Open